Kioubit/FlapAlerted/README.md

 ### Setup notes

 The program will listen on port `1790` for incoming BGP sessions (passive mode - no outgoing connections).
-It is recommended to adjust the `routeChangeCounter`, `overThresholdTarget` and `underThresholdTarget` parameters (see usage) to produce the desired result.
+It is recommended to adjust the `routeChangeCounter`, `expiryRouteChangeCounter`, `overThresholdTarget` and `underThresholdTarget` parameters (see usage) to produce the desired result.

 ### Usage
 ```